SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

                                                                 unless overridden.
-blocks                                    integer   8           Default max collisions for blocks. entities                                  integer   8           Default max collisions for entities. enabled                                   boolean   true        Set to false if you want mod to ignore entity
+blocks                                    integer   8           Default max collisions for blocks. entities                                  integer   8           Default max collisions for entities. enabled                                   boolean   true        Set to false if you want this mod to ignore entity
                                                                 collision rules.
 **Entities**
 thrownpotion                              integer   -1          Max collisions for a thrown potion.